-Standard 115.86: Sexual abuse incident reviews All Yes/No Questions Must Be Answered by the Auditor to Complete the Report 115.86 (a) ■ Does the facility conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation, including where the allegation has not been substantiated, unless the allegation has been determined to be unfounded? ■ Yes □ No 115.86 (b) ■ Does such review ordinarily occur within 30 days of the conclusion of the investigation? ☑ Yes □ No 115.86 (c) ■ Does the review team include upper-level management officials, with input from line supervisors, investigators, and medical or mental health practitioners? ✓ Yes ✓ No 115.86 (d) ■ Does the review team: Consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse? \boxtimes Yes \square No ■ Does the review team: Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, o perceived status; gang affiliation; or other group dynamics at the facility?
-Yes □ No ■ Does the review team: Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse? ☑ Yes □ No ■ Does the review team: Assess the adequacy of staffing levels in that area during different shifts? ✓ Yes ✓ No ■ Does the review team: Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff?
-Yes □ No determ improv he review team: Prepare a report of its findings, including but not necessarily limited to inations made pursuant to §§ 115.86(d)(1) - (d)(5), and any recommendations for ement and submit such report to the facility head and PREA compliance manager? \Box No 115.86 (e) he facility implement the recommendations for improvement, or document its reasons fong so? \boxtimes Yes $\ \square$ No Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+Standard 115.86: Sexual abuse incident reviews

+All Yes/No Questions Must Be Answered by the Auditor to Complete the Report

+Does such review ordinarily occur within 30 days of the conclusion of the investigation? ☑ Yes □ No

+- Does the review team: Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse?
+Ves Doe - Does the review team: Assess the adequacy of staffing levels in that area during different shifts? ⊠ Yes □ No - Does the review team: Prepare a report of its findings, including but not necessarily limited to determinations made pursuant to §§ 115.86(d)(1) (d)(5), and any recommendations for improvement and submit such report to the facility head and PREA compliance manager? ☑ Yes □ No

+Does the facility implement the recommendations for improvement, or document its reasons for not doing so? ⊠ Yes □ No

+- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)